AtlasWiki/js-parse/README.md

 + **File Management:** allows an organized structure of storing the files and urls.
 + **File Association:** parses the name of the js files and writes the associated urls to them.
 + **URL Filter/Check:** verifies legit urls and removes false positives.
-+ **Disable Third Party URL Probing:** disables http requests send to third party urls.
++ **Disable Third Party URL Probing:** disables http requests sent to third party urls.
 + **Fast HTTP Probing**: uses concurrent requests and allow you to optionally set the requests per sec.
++ **HTTP Probing Report Summary**: saves a json report summary of response status codes and header information of the urls.
 <br>

 ## Installation: